rolandsaav/Milestone/README.md

 [Video](https://drive.google.com/file/d/15N9eYZr5UbWsADjCJ5rBopxVTyhmvTEt/view?usp=sharing)

 ## 💰Ex: Financial Goal
-In our forward-looking strategy, we are actively preparing to introduce a financial goal feature aimed at enhancing financial literacy.
-This initiative involves the development of a comprehensive goal designed to offer users valuable resources in the form of instructional videos and practical tips, fostering budgetary competence and financial acumen.
-Moreover, we are committed to monitoring and tracking users' progress in this financial goal, ensuring that they receive the necessary support and guidance throughout their financial literacy journey.
+In our forward-thinking strategy, we are actively preparing to introduce a financial goal feature that aims to enhance financial literacy.
+This initiative involves creating a comprehensive goal that will provide users with valuable resources, such as instructional videos and practical tips, to foster budgeting skills and financial knowledge.
+Additionally, we are dedicated to closely monitoring and tracking users' progress in this financial goal, ensuring they receive the necessary support and guidance throughout their journey to financial literacy.

+Users will have the ability to track their individual goals, like saving up to reach a specific amount in their bank account.
+This feature encourages the habit of saving, especially now that it offers a clear pathway and motivation.
+Saving a 5$ a day doesn't seem like much.
+But when you see your results over a month can show you that you saved 150$ Now that's quite the sum and sure enough $5 a day doesn't sound as  motivating as 150$ a month which can become 1800$ a year!

+Furthermore, users can also collaborate with friends to create group goals, such as saving up for a new couch.
+They can split the target amount as they see fit and then upload it to our platform.
+By doing this, a commitment is made, and all parties involved are accountable for meeting the goal.
+The transparency provided by our app for group goals is innovative and addresses a common challenge faced by friend groups when they want to invest in something together.

+In addition to goal-setting, our app allows users to keep track of their personal budgets and weekly expenditures.
+For instance, if someone aims to spend less than $200 per week, they can easily upload their daily expenses.
+The statistics and analysis provided by the app can offer valuable insights into where and how to make better financial decisions.

 ## 🚀Try it Out
 Here's a link to our prototype